getporter/porter/docs/content/wiring.md

 ## Credentials

 Credentials are defined in the `porter.yaml` with a YAML block of one more credential definitions.
-You can declare that a credential should be placed in a path within the invocation image or into an environment variable.
+You can declare that a credential should be placed in a path within the bundle image or into an environment variable.

 To declare a file injection: